github/ghec-audit-log-cli/README.md

-  -p, --pretty             prints the json data in a readable format (default: false) -l, --limit              a maximum limit on the number of items retrieved -f, --file               the name of the file where you want to output the result -c, --cursor <string>    if provided, this cursor will be used to query the newest entries from the cursor provided.
+  -p, --pretty             prints the json data in a readable format (default: false) -l, --limit              a maximum limit on the number of items retrieved -f, --file               the name of the file where you want to output the result -a, --api                The version of API to call the GitHub, default v4, optional v3
+  -c, --cursor <string>    if provided, this cursor will be used to query the newest entries from the cursor provided.
 If not present,
                 the result will contain all the audit log from the org -h, --help               display help for command